Open-Cascade-SAS/OCCT/dox/user_guides/vis/vis.md

 // Create a new sub-polydata filter for sub-shapes filtering vtkSmartPointer<IVtkTools_SubPolyDataFilter> subShapesFilter = IVtkTools_SubPolyDataFilter::New();

-// Set a shape source as an input of the subpolydata filter subShapesFilter->SetInputConnection(DS->GetOutputPort());
+// Set a shape source as an input of the sub-polydata filter subShapesFilter->SetInputConnection(DS->GetOutputPort());

 // Get all picked sub-shapes ids of the shape from a picker (see 3.4)